harveyphm/harveyphm/README.md

 ## I'm Harvey - a hobbyist pragmatic programmer 👋

-## I'm interest in Cryptocurrencies, Deep Learning and robotics!
+## I'm interested in Cryptocurrencies, Deep Learning and robotics!

 - 🔭 I’m currently working on my Decentralized application on Ethereum.
 - 🌱 I’m currently learning Ethereum and other smart contract flatform